Companies that use Bombora

 Analyzed and validated by Henley Wing Chiu

-Bombora We detected 743 customers using Bombora, 122 companies that churned or ended their trial, and 11 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (15%) and the most common company size is 51-200 employees (35%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Bombora We detected 729 companies using Bombora, 137 companies that churned, and 10 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (15%) and the most common company size is 51-200 employees (36%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.
+Note: We can't tell whether a company is using Bombora to consume intent signals or as a publisher (though it can be inferred by the company)

 Company Employees Industry Region YoY Headcount Growth Usage Start Date